First-Generation College Celebration 2022

 On Monday, November 8th, universities nationwide will be honoring NASPA’s National First-Generation College Celebration!
 You may wonder, what is national first-generation day and why celebrate on November 8?
 National first-generation day is an invitation to celebrate our resilient community of students who are the first in their family to pursue a four-year undergraduate degree in the United States.
 November 8 was identified as the date for the annual National First-Generation College Celebration to honor the anniversary of the signing of the Higher Education Act of 1965.
 Join us in advancing an asset-based national narrative on the valuable and rich contributions our first-generation students add to university settings!

 How is EOP celebrating?

-UC Berkeley’s Educational Opportunity Program (EOP) has planned a 3-day celebration for our first-generation students from Monday, November 8th through Wednesday, November 10th!
+UC Berkeley’s Educational Opportunity Program (EOP) has planned a 1-day wellness celebration for our first-generation students on Tuesday, November 8th!

 A Message From The Chancellor

 As Chancellor of UC Berkeley, I am happy to be part of the First-Generation College Celebration taking place across the nation this week.
 It is a time set aside to celebrate the students, staff, and faculty who are part of this talented community.
 I am inspired by your determination, focus, and accomplishments.

 Being the first in your family to pursue a four-year undergraduate degree in the United States takes vision, sacrifice, and courage from you and your support systems.
 Please know that you are not alone on this journey.
 More than a quarter of our undergraduate students – 8,211 students - are first-generation and many faculty and staff share this experience as well.